 First, donations to competing candidates - even if the second takes place soon after the first - might be explained by invoking the democratic preferences rationale if, as happened in the 2002 New Jersey Senate race, a candidate drops out and is replaced at the last minute by someone else.
-111 In that case, a donor who had given to the now-deposed candidate could reassess its preferences, decide that the original opponent was more likely to advance its policy interests than the replacement candidate, and transfer its support.
+In that case, a donor who had given to the now-deposed candidate could reassess its preferences, decide that the original opponent was more likely to advance its policy interests than the replacement candidate, and transfer its support.

 Alternately, a donor may find itself giving to competing sides if a candidate who has dropped out of a race decides to re-enter.
-The 2004 Indiana gubernatorial contest, for example, saw Democrat Joe Kernan regarded as his party's presumptive nominee in 2001, 112 withdrawing his name from consideration in December 2002, 113 and changing his mind and deciding to run in November 2003.
-114 As a result, some donors, like
+The 2004 Indiana gubernatorial contest, for example, saw Democrat Joe Kernan regarded as his party's presumptive nominee in 2001, withdrawing his name from consideration in December 2002, and changing his mind and deciding to run in November 2003.
+As a result, some donors, like Indianapolis businessman James Zink, found themselves backing both Kernan and his Republican opponent Mitch Daniels.
+Zink, who had contributed \$9,000 to Kernan in 2001-02, developed a donor relationship with Daniels after Kern dropped out of the

-111 Or one candidate might die mid-race, as happened to Mel Carnahan in the 2000 Missouri Senate race.
+&lt;sup>120 Or one candidate might die mid-race, as happened to Mel Carnahan in the 2000 Missouri Senate race.

-112 Mary Beth Schneider, "Republicans bolt from starting blocks in governor's race," THE INDIANAPOLIS STAR, October 2, 2001, at 1A (Kernan "doesn't expect to formally announce his campaign until late 2003").
+Mary Beth Schneider, "Republicans bolt from starting blocks in governor's race," THE INDIANAPOLIS STAR, October 2, 2001, at 1A (Kernan "doesn't expect to formally announce his campaign until late 2003").

-Mary Beth Schneider, "Kernan won't run for governor," THE INDIANAPOLIS STAR, December 9, 2002, at 1A.
+&lt;sup>122 Mary Beth Schneider, "Kernan won't run for governor," THE INDIANAPOLIS STAR, December 9, 2002, at 1A.

-1A.
-114 Mary Beth Schneider, "Kernan bounds into race," THE INDIANAPOLIS STAR, November 7, 2003, at 1A.
+Mary Beth Schneider, "Kernan bounds into race," THE INDIANAPOLIS STAR, November 7, 2003, at 1A.